AntoniBLopez/Online-Store-Project-Full-Stack/README.md

-# Online Store Project :convenience_store:
+# Full Stack Online Store Project :convenience_store:
 The design inspiration comes from the Frontend Developer course and the React Practical course at Platzi.

 It is a React.js SPA of a fictitious mini store.
 The project consists of different views and pages which are accessed using React Router routes.